prince-chrismc/Docker-Security-Analysis/README.md

 This repository is to contain my work for a Technical Report (ENGR 411) for 1 credit at Concordia University during the Fall 2018 Semester

 ### Context
-Currently a set of docker containers are deployed on clusters like [Compute Canada](https://www.computecanada.ca/techrenewal/) for the scientific anaylisys of neruo-related research data.
+Currently a set of Docker containers are deployed on clusters like Compute Canada for the scientific analysis of neruoscience data gathered from research.

-What are the risks of running older out of date software images with know vulnerabilities?
-What potential or known exploits can negatively affect the research being done by 1000s of researchers across canada?
+What are the risks of running older out of date software images with vulnerabilities?
+What potential or unknown exploits can negatively affect the research being done by 1000s of researchers across Canada?

 ### Mandate
-I am merely an aide in this endevor.
+I am merely an aide in this endeavor.
 My role within this project is limited to the duration of my stay.
-I'll be working to help better understand the current toolset available for container security.
-This will be used to identify any short commings as well as guide where future research may be required.
-Analysis will focus on real images being used in the reseaech done by neuroscience.
+I'll be working to help better understand the current tool set available for container security.
+This will be used to identify any short comings as well as guide where future research may be required.
+Analysis will focus on real images being used in the research done by neuroscience.

 ### Goals
 - Establish requirements for a secure enviroment.
-   - Docker platform ( `--read-only` and `--network none` )
+- Docker platform ( --read-only and --network none )
-   - physical seperation ( Hardware and network settings )
+   - physical separation ( Hardware and network settings )
 - Produce an analysis of the various tools available ( static vs dynamic scanning )
    - How does each type of tool work
    - Intended purpose ( application specific )
    - How well do they identify vulnerabilities
-  - Degree of usability; are they uer freindly ( easy to install and use )
+   - Degree of usability; are they user friendly ( easy to install and use )
-  - production safe
+   - Are they "production safe"
 - Benchmark the various tools for scanning time.
-- Case study: Where do the vulnerabilities coem from?
+- Case study: Where do the vulnerabilities come from?

 ## Executive Summary
 ###### Analysis of Tools